slider104/nixos/README.md

 # Fresh installation
-#### nixos - flakes - niri - waybar - modular - NO home-manager
+#### nixos - flakes - niri - waybar - gaming - modular - NO home-manager
-this is my personal nixos setup for noobs like me. super lightweight and ready for gaming. the ly display manager is set to autologin. i use the niri window manager with a very simple waybar for now.
+this is my personal nixos setup for noobs like me. super lightweight and ready for gaming. very early, young and unpolished. the ly display manager is set to autologin. i use the niri window manager with a very simple waybar for now.